“Meditation is paying sustained, unmixed attention to one thing at a time.”

 We never bow, kneel, prostrate, abase, or adopt any posture of dependence.

-We never act or think toward Continuing Creation with an attitude of subservience, subjugation, abasement, or of lower rank or lower status.
+We never act, speak, or think toward Continuing Creation with an attitude of subservience, subjugation, abasement, or of lower rank or lower status.

 We never address Continuing Creation as “Lord” or “Father.”